cliarie/countingcomments/README.md

 cd ~/Downloads/countingcomments-master
 python runner.py --file [FILE_NAME]
 ```
 FILE_NAME is placeholder for the file.
-So for example, if my comments are copied into "content.txt", I would run `python runner.py --file content.txt` to analyze it.
+So for example, if my comments are copied into "mcdonald.txt", I would run `python runner.py --file content.txt` to analyze it.

+This should output each student who commented/replied, including the number of comments/replies the each made, sorted alphabetically.
+This is the default behavior.
+There are more specific, advanced use cases; however, every program call must contain "--file" and an existing file, or else the program will throw an error.

+## Advanced Usage

+Different behaviors from the script can be triggered by using options.
+Each option will be followed with an example of the use case, on the sample text file "mcdonald.txt".

+**--names**: lists all the students who commented or replied, in alphabetical order by last name
+`python runner.py --file mcdonald.txt --names`

+**--stats**: shows all students in alphabetical order, with number comments and number of replies
+`python runner.py --file mcdonald.txt --stats`

+**--verbose**: shows all students in alphabetical order, with each comment's time stamp listed.
+Comment contents not shown.
+Asks for name of a text file to write to, otherwise writes to "output.txt".
+`python runner.py --file mcdonald.txt --verbose newfile`
+will save the output into "newfile", creating it if it does not previously exist.
+The command
+`python runner.py --file mcdonald.txt --verbose`
+will save the output into "output.txt", which is the default destination if nothing is given.